DaveParillo/cisc192-reader/src/chapter3/functions.rst

    .. tb-tab:: Q1

       .. tb-choice::
-         :name: new_functions_1
+         :name: new_functions_mc_1

-         h of these statements is false about functions?
+         Which of these statements is false about functions?

-         You can name a function anything you want.
+         - [x] You can name a function anything you want.

            +   You can't name a function the same name as a reserved keyword.

-         You can have a function with several parameters or a function with none.
+         - [ ] You can have a function with several parameters or a function with none.

-         - [ ] This is true!
+           -   This is true!
 However, you must always use parentheses.

-         You can call a function inside of another function.
+         - [ ] You can call a function inside of another function.

-         - [ ] This is true!
+           -   This is true!
 It is common and useful.

-         You can write multiple statements on one line of a function.
+         - [ ] You can write multiple statements on one line of a function.

-         - [ ] This is true!
+           -   This is true!
 As long as each statement ends with a semicolon.

    .. tb-tab:: Q2